-Everyone has suffered from itching sometime or the other.
+Everyone has suffered from itching at some time or the other.
 Itching is an unpleasant, irritating feeling or sensation on the skin which urges and makes you scratch.
 For some, itching is a chronic problem and can be a cause of great distress especially in the night-time compromising sleep and quality of life.

-The most common cause of generalized itching is dry skin, while Eczema is the most common cause of localized itching.
+It is the most common cause of generalized itching.
 Sometimes the skin hardly looks dry but when you scratch across it, to your surprise a white line will appear indicating underlying dryness!
 Dry skin can occur in all age-groups, increases with age, and is a very common problem in the elderly population.
 Dry skin is not considered a skin disease per se but can cause a distressing amount of chronic itching disturbing sleep.

-Itching, if due to a skin disease may have some obvious signs on the skin like a rash.
-(Rash is a change in skin color and texture where the involved part of the skin looks red and inflamed, with a patchy or raised appearance, sometimes with blisters, cracks, scales, or swelling).
+Localized itching in particular parts of the body, is usually due to skin disease or irritation and may have some obvious signs on the skin like a rash (a change in skin color and texture where the involved part looks red and inflamed, with a patchy or raised appearance, sometimes with blisters, cracks, scales, or swelling).
 A rash may or may not be painful but is commonly itchy.

 Usually, skin diseases present with a rash before, along with, or just after the itching starts.
 Most skin diseases have a characteristic pattern and appearance of the rash, which can clinch the diagnosis for a doctor.